 Dr. Amit Kamat, Prosthodontist and Dr. Sejal Kamat, Orthodontist, work as a unique team.
-Both doctors are dental specialists, and they will provide you with optimal treatment solutions.
+Since both our doctors are dental specialists, they will provide you with optimal treatment solutions.

 Do not allow decaying teeth to worsen.
 Our team will help you to determine the best way to treat this issue.

 Talk to your dentist about getting white fillings, onlays, or inlays.
 These durable dental options make solid alternatives to other dental treatments.
-If some of your teeth are moderately decayed, we can help you.
+If some of your teeth have moderate decay, we can help.
 Tooth colored restorations are long-lasting and relatively affordable.